The Section on Medical Sociology's Donald W. Light Award for Applied or Public Practice of Medical Sociology

 2007: Kristen Springer, University of Wisconsin, "His and Her Marriage Today: The Impact of Wives’ Employment on Husbands’ Later Mid-Life Health"

 2006: Joanna Kempner, University of Michigan, Not Tonight: The Politics of Gender and Legitimacy in Heachache Medicine.
-Chicago: University of Chicago Press.
+University of Chicago Press.
 2014.

 2005: Rebecca Utz, University of Utah, “Obesity in America 1960-2000: An Age-Period-Cohort Analysis”